Florin065/POO-TV/README.md

           * FilterOutput.java -> provides the output for the filtering action
           * Search.java -> searching for a movie which starts with a given String
         * seeDetails/ -> package for all commands that can be used on see details page
-          * CommandOutput.java -> utility class called a command generate an output
           * FreePurchase.java -> utility class called when a premium user wants to purchase a movie
           * Like.java -> like action | can be used only one time only if the user watched the movie
           * Purchase.java -> you can only purchase the movie if you are on its page
-          * Rate.java -> rate action (rate the movie from 1 to 5)
+          * Rate.java -> rate action (rate the movie from 1 to 5) can be used only one time only if the user watched the movie
-          * Subscribe.java ->
+          * Subscribe.java -> user's can subscribe a movie genre and receive notifications
-                         can be used only one time only if the user watched the movie
           * TokensPurchase.java -> utility class called when a standard user or a premium user that used all of his free premium movies, wants to purchase a movie (2 tokens)